Kiprop-Kimutai/uap/README.md

 # UAP
-Message Definitions in the USSD Service Application Protocol
+Message Definitions in the USSD Service app.Application Protocol